tboerger/desktop/README.md

 ## Bootstrap

-After following the steps of the installation below you got to copy multiple files from the private secrets stick on the machine with the following snippets and finally execute the bootstrap script to clone this repository.
+After following the steps of the installation below you got to copy SSH and GnuPG keys from the private secrets stick on the machine with the following snippets and finally execute the bootstrap script to clone this repository.
 Generally the stick should be mounted automatically.

 ### Install